 Photo courtesy: iLoveButter

-Summer squash crops, including zucchini, exhibit bush habit spread in contrast to vine type spread in winter-squashes.
+Summer squash crops, including zucchini, exhibit bush habit spread in contrast to vine type cover in case of winter squashes.
 Its fruits shall be ready for harvesting about 40-50 days after seed implantation.

 Some popular varieties are:

-Golden zucchini features brilliant golden-yellow skin that retains its color even after cooking.
+Golden zucchini features brght golden-yellow skin that retains its color even after cooking.

-Round varieties are dense, heavy, and nearly seedless with smooth surface.
+Round types are dense, heavy, and nearly seedless with a smooth surface.

 Tatume, which is common in Mexico, has similar features of round variety but has the large oval shape.

-Costata romanesco also known as cocozelle is a long, narrow variety with slight bulge at the bottom end.
+Costata Romanesco also known as Cocozelle is a long, narrow type with a slight bulge at the bottom end.
 It features pale, raised ribs with mottled green skin.
-When solid and young, this squash is juicy and sweet.
+When robust and young, this squash is juicy and sweet.

-Middle-Eastern types are stocky, pale green, tapering ends with a thick dark-green stem.
-They have smooth shiny skin and solid, crispy and flavorful flesh.
+Middle-Eastern types are stocky, light green, tapering ends with a thick dark-green stem.
+They have smooth, shiny skin and firm, crispy and flavorful flesh.

-Yellow crooknecks have thick warty skin with markedly curved neck.
-They are crunchy in texture with sweet delicate flavor.
+Yellow Crooknecks have thick warty skin with a markedly curved neck.
+They are crunchy in texture with sweet, delicate flavor.

-Zucchini is one of the very low calorie vegetables; provide only 17 calories per 100 g.
+Zucchini is one of the very low-calorie vegetables; provide only 17 calories per 100 g.
 It contains no saturated fats or cholesterol.
-Its peel is good source of dietary fiber that helps reduce constipation and offers some protection against colon cancers.
+Its peel is an excellent source of dietary fiber that helps reduce constipation and offers some protection against colon cancers.

-Zucchinis have anti-oxidant value (Oxygen radical absorbance capacity- ORAC) of 180 Trolex Equivalents (TE) per 100g, the value which is far below to some of the berries, and vegetables.
-Nonetheless, the pods are one of the common vegetables included in weight reduction and cholesterol control programs by the dieticians.
+Zucchinis have antioxidant value (Oxygen radical absorbance capacity- ORAC) of 180 Trolox Equivalents (TE) per 100g, the value which is far below to some of the berries, and vegetables.
+Nonetheless, the pods are one of the common food ingredients included in weight reduction and cholesterol control programs by the dieticians.

 Courgette hold relatively moderate amounts of folates; provides 24 µg or 6% of RDA per 100 g.
 Folates are important in cell division and DNA synthesis.
 When taken adequately during early pregnancy it can help prevent neural tube defects in the fetus.

-It is a very good source of potassium, an important intra-cellular electrolyte.
-Potassium is a heart-friendly electrolyte and helps bring the reduction in blood pressure and heart rates by countering pressure-effects of sodium.
+It is an excellent source of potassium, an important intra-cellular electrolyte.
+Potassium is a heart friendly electrolyte and helps bring the reduction in blood pressure and heart rates by countering pressure effects of sodium.

-Fresh pods, indeed, are good source of anti-oxidant vitamin-C. Provide about 17.9 µg or 30% of daily-required levels per 100 g.
+Fresh pods, indeed, are an excellent source of antioxidant vitamin-C. Provide about 17.9 µg or 30% of daily required levels per 100 g.